Senior Living Options for Continuing Care

 Memory care communities are designed to meet the specific care needs imposed by memory loss.
 They usually consist of a dedicated floor or wing and are supervised 24-hours a day.
 Activities are more structured and focused on the effects of memory loss.

 Find vibrant senior living near you in Kalispell at Immanuel Lutheran Communities.
-Contact us today to schedule a personal tour.
+Contact us today to schedule a personal, virtual tour.